prahasR/rstats-StochOptim-Tests/Tests.md

 -   Also it can be seen from above plots that optimization using rbga function is quite effective.
 That is the optimized populations were obtained within less number of iterations and are accurate also.
+    This is because the parameter **mutationChance** is very low which implies that convergence would be achieved faster.

 ------------------------------------------------------------------------